Harold Williams (linguist): "Slavonic Crazes"

-In June 1899 Harold wrote, "I have had rather slavonic crazes lately."
+In June 1899 Williams wrote, "I have had rather slavonic crazes lately."
 One of these crazes would eventually be the compulsion for him to leave New Zealand.
-In 1900, aged 23, Harold decided to "embark on a pilgrimage" determined to visit the home of Tolstoy at Yasnaya Polyana.
+In 1900, aged 23, he decided to "embark on a pilgrimage" determined to visit the home of Tolstoy at Yasnaya Polyana.
 With a grant of £50 to cover the voyage (from a director of the New Zealand Herald who had been informed of his talents), and no scholarships or other assistance, he set off for Europe.
 He went first to Berlin and by the time he arrived at Berlin University he already knew twenty languages.
 There, and at Munich University, he studied philology, ethnology, philosophy, history and literature.
-These years as a student were marked by poverty—Harold's money from New Zealand had quickly run out—and he was forced to sell his books and the prizes he had won at school.
+These years as a student were marked by poverty—his money from New Zealand had quickly run out—and he was forced to sell his books and the prizes he had won at school.
 He taught English part-time to make some money and he often had only a few hours each day to pursue his studies.
 There were days when he had nothing to eat, but he persevered and gained his PhD (on a grammar of the Ilocano language) from the Ludwig Maximilian University of Munich in 1903.

 Williams next undertook the study of Slavic languages and as a result became interested in Russian affairs and Tolstoy's Christian socialism.
 He toyed with becoming an academic, but instead entered journalism.
-The Times correspondent in Saint Petersburg, D.D.
-Braham, had been expelled and was organising a news service from adjacent countries.
+The Times correspondent in Saint Petersburg, D. D. Braham, had been expelled and was organising a news service from adjacent countries.
 He appointed Williams as a special correspondent to work with Petr Struve an exiled Russian liberal in Stuttgart.
 The city had become the centre of organised political opposition by Russian political refugees working towards reform in their own country.
 Here Williams met Ariadna Tyrkova, the ‘Madame Roland’ of Russia.
 In October 1904 he had moved from Paris, in December to St Petersburg and Williams began to send by post dispatches to Reuters.
 Williams corresponded with the Dutch Frederik van Eeden about translations of his work.